Environment

 Water is an important resource for maintaining people's lives and health.
 Good quality water is essential for us to create innovative pharmaceuticals and ensure stable supply of these pharmaceuticals to patients.
 We are committed to minimizing the negative impacts of our operations on the global environment and achieving a sustainable water recycling society through efficient use of water, appropriately wastewater management, and enhanced stakeholder engagement.

-• In addition to properly managing wastewater from our business sites, we require that our business partners also ensure proper management of their wastewater.
+• In addition to properly managing wastewater from our business sites, we require that our major business partners also ensure proper management of their wastewater.
+In the unlikely event of a contamination incident, we promptly identify the cause, take corrective measures, and disclose this information in an appropriate manner.

-• We strive to realize a water recycling society by strengthening communication with internal and external stakeholders.
+• We strive to conserve ecosystems and maintain and improve aquatic environments by strengthening communication with internal and external stakeholders.

 • Through training and information dissemination to employees, we endeavor to foster awareness toward the realization of a water recycling society.